-Case - Compare and contrast the clinical data from Eculizumab and Denosumab.
+Case - Compare and contrast the clinical data from Eculizumab and Denosumab (do not use outside materials).
 Questions for thought:

 - 1. Which trial is stronger from a statistical perspective? - 2.
 Which drug do you think is stronger from a clinical perspective? - 3.
-What drug has a higher likelihood of ultimately being approved by the FDA?
+What drug has a higher likelihood of being approved by the FDA?